 - 4.1 Appendix 1 shows the summary monitoring report for the general fund revenue account.
-Officers have prepared the projected outturn on six months' actual and accrued data. - 4.2 Appendix 2 shows detailed information for each service split between direct expenditure and income and indirect costs.
-We monitor the projected outturn against the revised (or latest) budget as this takes into account any virement or supplementary estimates approved since the original budget was set in February 2019. - 4.3 At total service level after adjustment for movements to and from reserve, the projected outturn is £403,052 higher than the latest estimate. - 4.4 The reported position at month 4 forecasted an underspend at total service level of £513,802.
-It has since been discovered that this figure included an underspend against central overheads which was in respect of a year-end accrual that had not been reversed.
-The restated position at month 4 is an overspend of £461,677. - 4.5 Net external interest receivable is currently projected to be £336,865 lower than our original estimate.
-This is due to an assumed increase in borrowing costs because of the increase in the PWLB margin on loans, and a lower than estimated projection of interest income. - 4.6 The Minimum Revenue Provision (MRP), based on the Capital Financing Requirement (CFR) at 31 March 2019 for the purposes of this report is shown as £795,000.
-This is £171,280 lower than originally estimated.
-The reduction is due to slippage in the capital programme experienced during 2018-19. - 4.7 The overall projected position for net expenditure is £568,637 higher than estimate.
-Officers have been asked to draw up an action plan to identify in year savings; this will include reducing non-essential expenditure, reducing the use of agency staff and increasing income where possible. - 4.8 The table shows the supplementary estimates and virements approved to date.
+Officers have prepared the projected outturn on eight months' actual and accrued data. - 4.2 Appendix 2 shows detailed information for each service split between direct expenditure and income and indirect costs.
+We monitor the projected outturn against the revised (or latest) budget as this takes into account any virement or supplementary estimates approved since the original budget was set in February 2019.
+The Appendix also shows where transfers to and from reserves are impacting on the forecasted outturn position. - 4.3 At total service level after adjustment for movements to and from reserve, the projected outturn is £193,991 lower than the latest estimate. - 4.4 The reported position at month 6 forecasted an overspend at total service level of £403,502.
+The reduction in the forecasted position is due to the implementation of an action plan drawn up by Officers to identify in-year savings, this included; - Removing the apprentice training budget as it was not being used - Reduction in the repairs and maintenance budget.
+Some planned works will not go ahead, others will be deferred until next year. - Additional income opportunities on the Industrial Estates - Underspend on Development Control document scanning project budget - External Decoration costs for Rodboro buildings funded by the sinking fund rather than revenue budgets - Additional posts being held vacant for the time being - Underspend against Land drainage budget - Supplementary estimate approved for planning appeal expenses - 4.5 Net external interest receivable is currently projected to be £136,865 lower than our original estimate.
+This is due to an assumed increase in borrowing costs because of the increase in the Public Works Loan Board (PWLB) margin on loans, and a lower than estimated projection of interest income. - 4.6 The Minimum Revenue Provision (MRP), based on the Capital Financing Requirement (CFR) at 31 March 2019 for the purposes of this report is shown as £926,640.
+This is £39,640 lower than originally estimated.
+The reduction is due to slippage in the capital programme experienced during 2018-19.

+4.7 The table shows the supplementary estimates and virements approved to date.